mateng0915/Food101DataSet/README.md

 # Food101DataSet
 The Rige-i test dataset and using transfer learning to implemented the CNN for food classification

+The indroduction of this project
+Based on this model can achieve recognize types of food.
+The food raw dataset comes from kaggle, then I pre-process this dataset for editing data label.

 How to use
 1. The dataset no need to download, in the code the train data src and test data src is this git address
 2. download the CNN2.0.ipynb